 As part of the VW family, the SEAT Ibiza is the Spanish maker’s equivalent of the Polo and Skoda Fabia.
-These small hatchbacks – now dubbed ‘superminis’ - share engines and parts.
+These small hatchbacks – now dubbed ‘superminis’ – share engines and parts.
 SEAT has always tried to give its versions a more youthful and sporty image.
 That means the Ibiza is the sharpest, most modern-looking of the trio, and offers some of the brightest colour schemes.
-It comes as a 3- or 5-door with a wide range of engines and trims to choose from.
+It comes as a three- or five-door with a wide range of engines and trims to choose from.

 The neat lines and angles of the body echo the design of its bigger sibling, the Leon, and help give the impression that the Ibiza is bigger than it really is.
-The looks became even smarter and more up to date after a style make-over in 2017.
+The looks became even smarter and more up-to-date after a style makeover in 2017.

 The neat lines and angles of the body echo the design of its bigger sibling, the Leon.

 As a car in the Fiesta/Polo category, the Ibiza is mainly aimed at shorter drives and city journeys.
 It’s small enough to fit into multi-storey parking spots and nips through traffic jams, while the range of engines and sporty handling make it fun for longer drives - especially sweeping round scenic rural A-roads.
 Choose one of the bigger engines for more relaxed motorway cruising and hear how the aerodynamic body keeps wind noise down to a minimum.

 Under the neat creases of the bodywork, the Ibiza uses tried-and-tested mechanicals from the VW stable.
 Expect predictable handling, with sensible suspension and steering in most models.
 Enthusiasts can find plenty of driving thrills in the sportiest versions.